mrssk33lz/openpathmassage/index.md

 					<a class="btn-more hover-effect" href="/perinatal-massage">read more +</a>
 				</div>
 				<div class="caption">
-					<h3><a class="hover-effect" href="/perinatal-massage">Peri-Natal Massage Therapy</a></h3>
+					<h3><a class="hover-effect" href="/perinatal-massage">Perinatal Massage Therapy</a></h3>
-					<p>Open Path Massage now offers Peri-Natal Massage to help relieve the tensions associated with the changes your body is making while pregnant.
+					<p>Open Path Massage now offers Perinatal Massage to help relieve the tensions associated with the changes your body is making while pregnant.
 Specials and Gift Certificates available include Peri-Natal Massage.</p>
 				</div>
 			</div>
 		</div>